amirh3sam/PostManAutomation_LocalHost/README.md

  **Start with  => create workspace**
    Name it : MyAutomationAPI

---> So we need to set our URL in Collection Level (name it - >  SWAPI )
+-:arrow_right: So we need to set our URL in Collection Level (name it - >  SWAPI )

 You are in SWAPI Collection click on Variavles tab